 Excellent healthcare

 The Silver Coast is conveniently close to Lisbon airport, barely an hour away.
-It is also located just two hours away from Porto airport, depending on which part of the Silver Coast you are living.
+It is also located just two hours away from Porto airport, depending on which part of the Silver Coast you are living in.
 From these airports, you can travel to key destinations, such as London, Madrid, and Paris, which are all just a couple of hours away from Portugal by plane.

 Why do so many expats choose to live on the Silver Coast in Portugal?